 Use a Hard Disk Password.

-Many computers give you the option to set a “hard disk password” separate from operating system and BIOS passwords.
+Many computers give you the option to set a “hard disk password” separate from the operating system and BIOS passwords.
 This is different from encryption because a hard disk password doesn’t actually encrypt your files.

 Hard disk passwords fall into a strange security middle ground.
 On the one hand, they can disable access to your drive.
-On the other hand, they don’t protect your files like full-disk encryption would.
+On the other hand, they don’t protect your files as full-disk encryption would.
 As with encryption, Hard Disk passwords are not supported by all computers or drives yet they remain to be a useful security option where available.
 Having a separate password for your Hard Drive alone does cause a minor time inconvenience when logging in which is why many users disable it.
 However, once a hard disk password is set up - the drive will be fully locked from anyone that does not know the password.
 The computer will still switch on as normal but you will be prompted for a password before the OS will load.

 The effect of this password means that the Hard Drive Data is safeguarded.
-Even removing the hard drive does not help, because the security feature is built in to the Drive at a Hardware level.
+Even removing the hard drive does not help, because the security feature is built into the Drive at a Hardwarelevel.

 Use an SED.